alejandrorv68/arduino/README.md

 # arduino
-Messy folder for all the tiny sketches regarding sensor testing
+Messy folder for different building blocks/libraries that integrate (or may integrate) larger projects